 As archaic as it sounds now, we used to think that sudden death was the first sign of stroke.
 However, advancements have taught us that there are detectable signs, including atrial fibrillation.
 That’s why we must begin our fight against stroke at a much younger age.

-Below are five tips that can be used at any age to get smart about strokes today.
+Five tips to get smart about strokes today.

 1. Shake your family tree for information